petermartens98/NBA-Analytics-Pipeline/README.md

 Once all of the data has been extracted, it is stored in a Pandas DataFrame, which is returned by the function.
 The Chrome webdriver is then closed to avoid resource leakage.

 Overall, this function retrieves the latest information about NBA games being played today, and stores it in a DataFrame that can be used for further analysis or visualization.

+## NBA_Players_Webscraping_to_SQLite.ipynb
+This code is a Python script that demonstrates webscraping data from a website, storing it in a Pandas DataFrame, and then inserting that data into an SQLite database.
+Specifically, the script scrapes NBA player data from ESPN.com for all teams in the league, stores it in a DataFrame, and then converts certain columns to numeric values (height to inches, weight to pounds, and salary to an integer).
+The script then creates an SQLite database with a table named "NBA_Players" and inserts the player data from the DataFrame into that table.
+Finally, the script commits the changes to the database and closes any open cursors.

 # Score Predictions Output Example: